2017 Hiring Policy

 6A: Requirements for Out-of-State Teachers

 Evidence of effectiveness is far more important than transcript review.
 In an attempt to ensure that teachers have the appropriate professional and subject-matter knowledge base when granting certification, states often review a teacher's college transcript, no matter how many years earlier a bachelor's degree was earned.
 A state certification specialist reviews the college transcript, looking for course titles that appear to match state requirements.
 If the right matches are not found, a teacher may be required to complete additional coursework before receiving standard licensure.
 This practice holds true even for experienced teachers who are trying to transfer from another state, regardless of their prior success.
 The application of these often complex state rules results in unnecessary obstacles to hiring talented and experienced teachers.
-New evaluation systems coming on line across the country which prioritize effectiveness and evidence of student learning offer an opportunity to bypass counterproductive efforts like transcript review and get to the heart of the matter: is the out-of-state teacher seeking licensure in a new state an effective teacher?
+Evaluation systems which prioritize effectiveness and evidence of student learning offer an opportunity to bypass counterproductive efforts like transcript review and get to the heart of the matter: is the out-of-state teacher seeking licensure in a new state an effective teacher?

 Testing requirements should be upheld, not waived.
 While some states have historically imposed burdensome coursework requirements, many have simultaneously failed to impose minimum standards for licensure testing.
 Instead, some states have offered waivers to veteran teachers transferring from other states, thereby failing to impose minimal standards of professional and subject-matter knowledge.
 In upholding licensure standards for out-of-state teachers, the state should be flexible in its processes but vigilant in its verification of adequate knowledge.
 It is all too common for states to develop policies and practices that reverse these priorities, focusing diligently on comparison of transcripts to state documents while demonstrating little oversight of teachers' knowledge.
 If a state can verify that a teacher has taught successfully and has the required subject-matter and professional knowledge, its only concern should be ensuring that the teacher is familiar with the state's student learning standards.